chidilan/chidilan/README.md

-# Chi Dilan
+# About me

-Data Enthusiast │ Aspiring Data Analyst │ SQL & R Projects │ Portfolio in Progress

 Hi!
-I'm Chi Dilan, a passionate learner diving into data analysis, SQL querying, and R for exploratory data analysis.
+I'm Chi Dilan, a passionate learner diving into Data analysis, SQL querying, and R for exploratory data analysis.
 With projects covering topics like crime data, school performance, e-commerce sales, and more, I'm building skills in data manipulation, visualization, and insights extraction.
+* 3+ years of experience in data engineering and automation
+* Delivered 65% faster decision-making through real-time dashboards
+* Automated processes saving 100+ monthly work hours
+* Skilled in building predictive analytics and AI-integrated workflows

 - 🔍 **Interests**: Data storytelling, database design, statistical analysis using R
 - 💻 **Tools**: SQL, R, Git for version control